ASharpPen/Valheim.CustomRaids/Thunderstore/README.md

 - Crypt
 - SunkenCrypt

-### Global Keys (incomplete list)
-- defeated_eikthyr
-- KilledTroll
-- killed_surtling
-- defeated_gdking
-- defeated_bonemass
-- defeated_dragon

-### Factions

-- Players,
-- AnimalsVeg,
-- ForestMonsters,
-- Undead,
-- Demon,
-- MountainMonsters,
-- SeaMonsters,
-- PlainsMonsters,
-- Boss

 # Changelog
+- v1.3.0:
+	- Set raid faction.
+Defaults to boss now, for all spawned creatures.
+	- Conditions for day/night
+	- Conditions for world age
+	- Conditions for distance to world center
+	- Condition for requiring one global key out of multiple
+	- Fixed Valheim bug of NearBaseOnly being required.
+This enables raids anywhere in the world when false.
+	- Overhaul of raid frequencies and chances.
+Can now select individual frequency and chance for each raid.
+	- Support for Enhanced Progress Tracker.
 - v1.2.0:
 	- Server-to-client config synchronization added.
 	- Fixed various mistakes in config descriptions.
 Sorry guys, I am bad at reading.
 EventChance is in range 0-100, frequency is in minutes.